aldettinger/camel-quarkus-workshop/README.md

 ## Break (5 minutes)
 That's a lot of content.
 Let's have a break before the final part.

-## Part 6 - Camel Quarkus Enterprise Integration Patterns (25 minutes)
+## Part 6 - Camel Quarkus Enterprise Integration Patterns
+Estimate time : 25 minutes

 Being able to consume/produce messages from/to a lot of technologies is not always sufficient.
 In order to face any integration challenges, one would need to have a sort of recipe book describing common integration patterns and how to apply them.